Enviro Compliance Hub

 A: ISO 14001 is for Environmental Management (EMS), focusing on reducing an organization's environmental impact and promoting sustainability & ISO 45001 is for Occupational Health and Safety (OHSMS), providing a framework for preventing work-related injury, ill-health, and death by proactively improving workplace safety.

-John D`souza | August 19, 2025
+Jitendra Patel | August 19, 2025

 Q: what is the type of environment audit ?